IDEO-coLAB/forkable-js-base/README.md

 ## Usage

-After you setup your repo with `npm init` and `npm install`, then you can run the `npm lint` command that automatically came bundled in your project's `package.json` file at any time.
+After you set up your repo with `npm init` and `npm install`, then you can run the `npm lint` command that automatically came bundled in your project's `package.json` file at any time.

 **Note: Whether manually run, or run via a custom build script, the `lint` command must be run before commiting your code.**